saptarshi059/SemEval2k19-Task4-UMD/README.md

 - Matplotlib (optional)

 In order to run the programs in *Final_TIRA_Programs*, one needs to have the **first 9 dependencies** installed.

+**Update 19th January 2019**

+Each final approach (previously located in the *Final_TIRA_Programs* folder), now has its own directory.
+Located within each directory is a *setup.py* program which will install all the dependencies required to run that particular approach.
+In order to use it, run *python setup.py install*.
+Thus, the only prerequisite now is having the python compiler installed.

 *Code/Project Advisor: Dr. Ted Pedersen*